khschook/hello-world/README.md

 # hello-world
 Enthusiastic about learning more about Github!
+Looking for insights and assistance on HTML5, CSS, Javascript, Java, and C++!
+Also looking to network re: transition from a legal career to a coding one!